ZanderShah/Chinese-Checkers-Server/README.md

 Chinese Checkers Server
 =======================

-Server built for ICS4UE in the Software Engineering project.
+Server built for the Software Engineering unit in ICS4UE